AtomMaterialUI/material-theme-docs/docs/configuration/settings.md

 type `Registry`.
 Then you will see at the top the edited values.
 Simply press Revert to those you don't want. **Update 2.5.0:** The Dark Title Bar option is now moved inside the Appearance panel of the IDE, named _Dark Window Headers_ (and currently contains the same problems as above).
-However, a new option `Themed Title Bar` have taken its place in the Material Theme Settings and allows to completely theme the title bar.
-However it also overrides the _Dark Window Headers_ setting.
+However, a new option `Themed Title Bar` have taken its place in the Material Theme Settings and allows you to completely theme the title bar.

 **Q**: What is that analytics option?
 What data are collected?